sleinen/RARE-web/docs/guides/installation/wedge100bf32/onie-nos-install.md

 root@bmc:~#
 ```
 (use your favorite search engine in order to retrieve BMC default password)
-* Power cycle MBC
+* Power cycle the switch
 ```
 wedge_power.sh reset
 ```

-* Access the MBC from BMC
+* Access the switch from BMC
 ```
 root@bmc:~# sol.sh
 You are in SOL session.